whiteout-io/crypto-lib/README.md

 crypto-lib
 ==========

 A high level crypto module for node.js and the browser.
-This Library exposes a basic high level api, which combines the following low level operations into a few simple steps:
+This library exposes a basic high level api, which combines the following low level operations into a few simple steps:

 * UTF-8 plaintext encoding
 * item-key generation